OPS-E2E-PPE/VBA-Docs/api/Project.Year.md

 ---
-title: Year Object (Project)
+title: Year object (Project)
 keywords: vbapj.chm131361
 f1_keywords:
 - vbapj.chm131361
-ms.prod: project-server
+ms.service: project-server
 api_name:
 - Project.Year
 ms.assetid: 060e541f-f709-65dd-c955-5d04c1554373
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Year Object (Project)
+# Year object (Project)

 Represents a year in a project calendar.
 The **Year** object is a member of the **[Years](Project.years.md)** collection.

 ## Remarks

 The **Years** collection in Project begins in 1984 and ends in 2149.
 In previous versions of Project, scheduling can run from 1984 to 2049.